 - UK Foreign & Commonwealth Office (www.fco.gov.uk/travel)

-Turkey is not a safety-conscious country: holes in pavements go unmended; precipitous drops go unguarded; seat belts are not always worn; lifeguards on beaches are rare; and dolmuş (minibus with a prescribed route) drivers negotiate bends while counting out change.
+Turkey is not a safety-conscious country: holes in pavements go unmended; precipitous drops go unguarded; seat belts are not always worn; lifeguards on beaches are rare; and dolmuş (minibus) drivers negotiate bends while counting out change.

-Museum Pass: İstanbul The five-day card (₺220) offers a good saving on entry to the city's major sights including Topkapı Palace and the Aya Sofya, and allows holders to skip admission queues.
+Museum Pass: İstanbul The five-day card (₺85) offers a possible ₺165 saving on entry to the city's major sights, including Aya Sofya, and allows holders to skip admission queues.

-Museum Pass: Cappadocia The three-day card (₺130) covers the region's major sights including Göreme Open-Air Museum.
+Museum Pass: Cappadocia The three-day card (₺45) covers the major sights including Göreme Open-Air Museum, offering a possible ₺98 saving.

-Museum Pass: The Aegean The seven-day card (₺220) covers 60 museums and sights from İzmir to Fethiye, including Ephesus and Pergamum.
+Museum Pass: The Aegean The seven-day card (₺75) covers 31 museums and sights from İzmir to Muğla, including Ephesus and Pergamum.
+Note that it doesn't include Hierapolis and the travertines at Pamukkale.

-Museum Pass: The Mediterranean The seven-day card (₺220) covers 50 museums and sights east from Fethiye to Adana, including Xanthos, Patara and Aspendos.
+Museum Pass: The Mediterranean The seven-day card (₺60) covers 27 museums and sights from the Turquoise Coast east to Adana, including the Lycian sites on the Teke Peninsula.

-İstanbulkart The rechargeable travel card offers substantial savings on İstanbul's public transport.
+İstanbulkart The rechargeable travel card offers savings on İstanbul's public transport.

 The following offer discounts on accommodation, eating, entertainment, transport and tours.
 They are available in Turkey but easier to get in your home country.